Khushank1120/DSCalc/README.md

 # DSCalc

-**Was lazy to do the calculations in my Data Structure class and so created an Android App to ease the calcualtions.**
+**To make the process of calculations in my Data Structure class ease so developed an Android App.**